 I recently had the pleasure of interviewing Ronald Sanabria, the Vice President of Sustainable Tourism for the Rainforest Alliance.
-He is an inspiring man and you can feel his passion and clarity of vision when he speaks.
-Even more unusual, he is an excellent listener, who hears what you have to say and actually responds to your point rather than cutting you off or giving an answer that beats around the bush.
-Before I go into more detail on the interview with Ronald Sanabria, let me give you a little background on the Rainforest Alliance and his position there.
+He is an inspiring man and you can feel his passion.
+I also enjoyed his clarity of vision when he spoke about Community Based Sustainable Tourism in Costa Rica.
+Before I go into more detail on the press event with Ronald Sanabria, let me give you a little background on the Rainforest Alliance and his position there.

 The Rainforest Alliance Mission

 The Rainforest Alliance works to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices and consumer behavior.

 The Rainforest Alliance Innovative Approach

 “We believe that the best way to keep forests standing is by ensuring that it is profitable for businesses and communities to do so… The Rainforest Alliance harnesses the power of the marketplace to arrest the major drivers of environmental destruction: timber extraction, agricultural expansion, cattle ranching and tourism.
 Our work ensures that hundreds of millions of acres of forests, farms, ranchlands and hotel properties meet rigorous sustainability standards and that the rights and well-being of people employed by these enterprises are safeguarded.
 And by giving consumers a reliable way to identify responsibly produced goods and services — via the Rainforest Alliance Certified™ seal and Rainforest Alliance Verified™ mark — we demonstrate that sustainable businesses thrive in our global economy.”